John Paul is a recently retired academic with a background in psychology and philosophy.

 “I read somewhere that the ancient Egyptians perceived the sun as the body of a deity, Ra.
 Once it crosses below the horizon, Ra boards the Night Vessel and sails the black waters of the Underworld where he encounters and merges with Osiris, the god of the dead.
 Ra will then board the Morning Vessel and continue his journey toward the East and a new dawn. ”

 “So perhaps we are drawn to the sunset because it reminds us that day and night, life and death are entwined, two sides of the same divine mystery?
 And are you a scholar?”

-“Oh, no,” Claire answered, her face enlivened by a warm, amused smile.
-“It’s just that I am fascinated by ancient myths, to which my father introduced me when I was a child.”
+”Oh, no,” Claire answered, her face enlivened by a warm, amused smile.
+“It’s just that I am fascinated by ancient myths, which I first heard of from my father, in my early years.”

 'Our conversation meandered congenially for a while longer.
 Then Claire got off the bench.
 “Now I have to go,” she said.
 “I hope to see you again.
 I enjoyed this”.